Pylons/pyramid/docs/designdefense.rst

 When the `Repoze project <http://repoze.org>`_ was first started, :mod:`repoze.bfg` did not exist.
-The `website <http://repoze.org>`_ for the project had (and still has, of this writing) a tagline of "Plumbing Zope into the WSGI Pipeline", and contained descriptions of :term:`WSGI` middleware that were inspired by Zope features, and applications that help :term:`Zope` to run within a WSGI environment.
+The `website <http://repoze.org>`_ for the project had (and still has, of this writing) a tag line of "Plumbing Zope into the WSGI Pipeline", and contained descriptions of :term:`WSGI` middleware that were inspired by Zope features, and applications that help :term:`Zope` to run within a WSGI environment.